millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuideDIPC.md

 - A sample project has been provided with file and table mappings to ADWC or you can build your own.
 Open the Designer tab and import the sample project from /tmp/dipcadw/SmartExport.xml

 ![](./images/DIPC/dipcodi4.gif)

-- You will need to update the password and connection information for your databases in the Topology tab.
+- You will need to update the password and connection information for both databases after importing the project in the Topology tab.
+Edit the connections similar to step 2 of this section and test the connections.

 - Review the mappings and you run the mapping individually or the load plan RunMappings.
 The table mapping uses the SQL to SQL Loading Knowledge Model, you can also create a db link to ADWC and use a DB Link (Push) KDM.